parvatijay2901/data-512-homework_2/README.md

 ### Key Objectives

 - **Data Acquisition:** Clean raw input data by removing duplicates and handling missing values, then use the MediaWiki API and ORES to obtain quality scores for politicians' articles, merge this with population data, and calculate metrics like articles per capita and high-quality articles per capita for countries and regions.
-Unmatched countries will be documented, while matched data will be saved for further analysis.cles (FA or GA) per capita for both countries and regions.
+Unmatched countries should be documented, while matched data should be saved for further analysis.cles (FA or GA) per capita for both countries and regions.
-- **Data Analysis:** Summarize our findings through six tables: the top and bottom ten countries by coverage, the top and bottom ten countries by high-quality articles, and coverage metrics by geographic regions.
+- **Data Analysis:** Summarize the findings through six tables: the top and bottom ten countries by coverage, the top and bottom ten countries by high-quality articles, and coverage metrics by geographic regions.

 This project follows to the best practices for open scientific research as mentioned in chapters "Assessing Reproducibility" and "The Basic Reproducible Workflow Template" of ["The Practice of Reproducible Research: Case Studies and Lessons from the Data-Intensive Sciences"](https://www.ucpress.edu/books/the-practice-of-reproducible-research/paper) publication, ensuring transparency and reproducibility throughout the process.